-We have already seen that there are so many types of bikes for over 400 lbs with each fitting specific riders, riding styles, and terrain.
+We have already seen that there are so many types of bikes for over 400 lb people, with each fitting specific riders, riding styles, and terrain.

-Sure, it may take a bit of digging to get what’s right but the effort is very much worthy.
+Sure, it may take a bit of digging to get what’s right but the effort is very much worth it.

 Alex Mwangi is the creator of Outdoor Right and an outdoor enthusiast.
 During his free time he enjoys riding his road bike or traveling the world looking for his next adventure.